ipld/specs/README.md

 ### IPLD Path

-TODO:
+A string identifier used for deep references into IPLD graphs.
+Follows similar escape and segmentation rules as URI Paths.

 ### IPLD Data Model

 The IPLD Data Model describes a set of base types.
-Codecs that support these base types can be used by any of the Data-Structures built on top of the IPLD Data Model.
+Codecs that support these base types can be used by any of the data-structures built on top of the IPLD Data Model.

 Codecs that support the IPLD Data Model: